nautobot/nautobot-app-golden-config/docs/navigating-compliance-json.md

 ![Example Platform Creation](./img/00-navigating-compliance-json.png)

-2. Next, the compliance feature needs to be created.
+2. Next, the compliance feature needs to be created, the feature can be shared between a CLI rule and a JSON rule.

 ![Example Feature Creation](./img/01-navigating-compliance-json.png)

 3. Link the feature that was just created to a rule definition.